 Workshop Registration

-To register for an ELSO workshop, visit WC Online and choose "ELSO Fall 2023 Workshops" from the Schedule drop down menu.
+To register for an ELSO workshop, visit WC Online and choose "ELSO Workshops FA25" from the Schedule drop down menu.
 Navigate through the schedule to the date of the workshop you are interested in and click on the white box next to the description, and fill out the registration information.

 At conferences, during networking events, even just waiting in line at Starbucks, these are all times to make contacts and talk about your academic work with others.
 In this workshop, you’ll learn about and practice starting a conversation and continuing it to make friends and connections.
 You will also learn strategies for making your academic work understandable for others outside your field.

-October 20: Tips for the Academic Job Search
+September 26: Tips for The Academic Job Search

-November 17: Writing a Statement of Purpose/Personal Statement
+November 7: Writing a Statement for an Application